deepbreathe-ai/pleural-vs-parenchymal/README.md

 1. Set the `MODEL_TO_LOAD` field in [_config.yml_](config.yml) to point to a trained model (in `.h5` format).
 2. Set the `FRAME_TABLE` and `CLIPS_TABLE` fields to the dataset of interest.
 Set the `FRAMES` field to point to the dataset's directory of LUS frames.
 3. Set the `CLIP_PREDICTION` > `CLIP_PREDICTION_METHOD` field to determine which algorithm is used to compute clip-wise predictions, given the clip's set of frame predictions produced by the model.
 Below is a brief description of each algorithm available.
+   - **"contiguity_threshold"**: If the number of contiguous frames for which the frame's predicted pleural view probability meets or exceeds the classification threshold is at least the contiguity threshold, classify the clip as "pleural".
-   - **"contiguous"**: If the number of contiguous frames for which the frame's predicted B-line probability meets or exceeds the classification threshold is at least the contiguity threshold, classify the clip as "B-lines".
+   - **"contiguity_threshold_with_smoothing"**: If the number of contiguous frames for which the frame's smoothed predicted pleural view probability meets or exceeds the classification threshold is at least the contiguity threshold, classify the clip as "pleural".
    - **"average"**: Compute the average prediction probabilities across the entire clip.
-If the B-line average probability meets or exceeds the classification threshold, classify the clip as "B-lines".
+If the pleural average probability meets or exceeds the classification threshold, classify the clip as "pleural".
-    - **"sliding_window"**: Take the clip's B-line probability as the greatest average B-line probability present in any contiguous set of frames as large as the sliding window.
+   - **"sliding_window"**: Take the clip's pleural probability as the greatest average pleural probability present in any contiguous set of frames as large as the sliding window.
 4. Execute [predict.py](/src/predict.py).
 5. Access the frame and corresponding clip predictions as CSV files, located in [results/predictions](/results/predictions/).